awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 **To increase your WorkSpace disk size**

-1. Open your Amazon WorkSpaces client and connect to your WorkSpace\.
+1. Open your Workspaces client and connect to your WorkSpace\.

 1. Depending on which client you're using, do one of the following\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/workspaces/latest/userguide/manage_workspace_client.html)